English

 Blue John by Berlie Doherty

-Blue John, a semi-precious mineral with striking blue and yellow bands, is found in the Blue John Cavern in the Peak District of England.
+Blue John, a semi-precious mineral with striking blue and yellow 23nds, is found in the Blue John Cavern in the Peak District of England.
 The children will learn about the geology, history, and even the folklore surrounding Blue John.

 At the end of this unit the children will write their own explanation about cave formation including diagrams.

-Amazing Islands by Sabrina Weiss
+by Sabrina Weiss

 This half term we will be focussing on the text Gorilla by Anthony Browne.
 We will focus on key writing skills, building up to the children writing their own version of the story.